Maritime Law and Regulations: A Critical Pillar in Maritime Education

 SOLAS: The Cornerstone of Maritime Safety

-The International Convention for the Safety of Life at Sea (SOLAS) is one of the most important international treaties concerning the safety of merchant ships.
-First adopted in 1914 in response to the Titanic disaster, SOLAS has since been updated to address the evolving risks associated with modern shipping.
+The International Convention for the Safety of Life at Sea (SOLAS) is recognized as the most essential international treaty concerning the safety of merchant ships.
+Initially adopted in 1914 following the Titanic disaster, SOLAS has been amended over the years to address new safety challenges in modern shipping, with the latest amendments focusing on issues such as cyber risk management and onboard training.

 MARPOL: Safeguarding the Marine Environment